ainalic/ainalic.github.io/index.md

 <div class="myWrapper" markdown="1">

+I born and raised in Thessaloniki, Greece but I live abroad since 2006.
+Spending some years in UK and Germany, I now live with my family in Woking, Surrey, a nice village outside London.

-Hello, I am Chrysanthi Ainali, PhD, an entrepreneurial data scientist with a passion for integrating and analyzing high throughput multi-omic and healthcare data to drive breakthroughs in drug discovery and repurposing.
-With over 15 years of experience in machine learning, AI, and data science, I excel in transforming complex data into actionable insights and innovative solutions.
+I was trained as a computer scientist but as I always had a passion about biology and wanted to see if we can cure cancer, I moved to the field of bioinformatics.
+I have more than 15 years of experience in analyzing high throughput mutlti-omic and healthcare data and transforming complex data into actionable insights and innovative solutions.

 ### Professional Highlights

-- **Leadership and Innovation:** Founder of DIGNOSIS Ltd, where I spearhead the development of advanced bioinformatics pipelines using AI/ML methodologies.
+- **Leadership and Innovation:** Founded DIGNOSIS Ltd, where I spearhead the development of advanced bioinformatics pipelines using AI/ML methodologies.
 My work includes significant collaborations with industry leaders such as UCB, Mission Bio, and King’s College London, focusing on patient stratification, drug discovery, and repurposing.

 - **Product Development:** As a Product Owner at Congenica Ltd, I led cross-functional teams of engineers and bioinformaticians to develop and launch a CE-Marked IVD clinical decision support platform for oncology.
 My strategic vision and product management skills have successfully reduced time-to-market and improved product roadmaps.